Tenyo3435/govHack/README.md

 * data: Contains preprocessed and post-processed data.
 Some files were not included as they were too large.
 However, links to them can be accessed via: https://hackerspace.govhack.org/projects/tbc_2474
 * presentation: Contains powerpoint used for video presentation.
 * results: Contains exploratory and plots used for video presentation.
 Exploratory plots are under subdirectory 'histograms'.
 Note: Most exploratory plots were not saved but can be remade using files in the subdirectory 'code'.

+Note: I could not find a bug which was introduced in later in the pipeline (when I was clustering/subsetting the date) which reversed the trend, thus I took the inverse of the SPI to get the original trend.
+I will need to find the bug after the competition, which I believe is in the second .Rmd file `2_preprocess_analysis.Rmd`